-The point of both fenced and unfenced off-leash dog parks is that they allow dogs to freely interact with other dogs and with dog people bound only by dog rules and with behavior.
-At Hovander that may mean a running game of dog tag, chasing birds and rabbits, splashing in the river, and chasing a ball thrown for another dog.
-It’s a beautiful happy thing to watch dogs racing around having fun, that is until things turn ugly as they occasionally do.
-The thing is that I can’t recall things ever turning ugly just between dogs.
-Things usually turn ugly when people are involved, people to people, or people trying to manage other people’s dogs, and most often, in my experience, when someone has kept their dog on a leash while other dogs in the off-leash area are running around…you know, off leash.
+The point of an off-leash dog park is that they allow dogs to freely interact with other dogs, and with dog people bound only by dog rules and dog behavior.
+At Hovander off-leash area that may mean a running game of dog tag, chasing birds and rabbits, splashing in the river, and chasing a ball thrown for another dog.
+It’s a beautiful happy thing to watch dogs racing around having fun with each other.
+And it is all fun and games until things turn ugly, as they occasionally do.
+The thing about the ugly is though, that I can’t recall things ever turning ugly just between dogs.
+The ugly things usually are ugly because people are involved, people to people, or people trying to manage other people’s dogs, and most often in my experience, the ugly happens when someone keeps a leash on has their dog, while other dogs in the off-leash area are running around…you know, off leash.

-Something I think that pet owners would be wise to consider before hitting an off-leash dog park, is that many leashed dogs (and often their owners) will instantly panic when approached by any off leash dog, even the most dopey friendly pups.
-That instant panic may manifest as lashing out in fear by the leashed dog, or the leashed dog’s owner, at an off leash dog who probably just wants to play.
-Then the whole situation may turn really bad, even if neither dog, nor dog owners, are doing anything aggressive nor wrong.
+That points to something I think all pet owners would be wise to consider before hitting an off-leash dog park; Many leashed dogs (and often their owners) will instantly panic if approached by any off leash dog, even the most dopey friendly pups.
+That panic by the leashed dog, or in some cases even the leashed dog’s owner, usually means lashing out at the off leash dog who probably just wants to play.
+And from there, the whole situation usually turns bad, even if neither dog, nor dog owners, are doing anything aggressive or wrong.

 “Even if you aren’t concerned about the approach of another dog, your dog may have his own issues with the encounter.
 Because he’s on a leash, he feels restrained and unable to protect or remove himself from this possible threat.
 Again, he may react defensively, even attacking the approaching dog…” vetstreet.com